 Again, Jan and Brenda accompanied me with the blessings and favor of God going before us.
 We poured out the following five Holy Anointing Oils:

 HIS Holy Righteous and Pure Fire!
-Anointing Oil
+Holy Anointing Oil

-My heart was in my throat and the only English word that I could find to cross my lips was the name of JESUS, JESUS, JESUS, JESUS, JESUS...
+My heart was in my throat and the only English word that I could find to cross my lips was the name of YEHSUA, ...
 So, I prayed in my spiritual language more than anything other type of prayer in this place.
 I prayed for peace of the waters, the land and the people.
-That restoration would come fully.
-That the heartache and devastation of this hurricane would be replaced with hope, joy and delight in trusting GOD in all things, especially the things we do not have a way to understand.
-Looking across the bay, one could not help but notice the remnants of piers, docks and boathouses that looked like weathered tombstones in the water.
+For restoration and recompense to come fully.
+For the heartache and devastation of this hurricane to be replaced with hope, joy and delight in trusting GOD in all things, especially the things we do not have a way to understand.
+Looking across the bay, one could not help but notice the remnants of piers, docks and boathouses having the appearance of weathered tombstones in the water.

-As I poured out the Anointing Oil, the wind came and carried the Anointing Oil and our prayers across the bay.
+As I poured out the Holy Anointing Oil, the wind came and carried the Holy Anointing Oil and our prayers across the bay.
 I asked Dena to pour out one of the bottles of oil, to release The 58 Covenant Blessings of the MOST HIGH GOD into the waters, land and the people.
-Then I finished pouring out the oils at the corner posts of the land.
+Then I finished pouring out the remaining Holy Anointing Oils at the corner posts of the land.

-I pray for that every person that Hurricane Ivan touched that you will be encouraged, uplifted, fortified, blessed, restored, redeemed, recompensed and renewed according to the mercy, grace and favor of YESHUA!
+I pray for every person that Hurricane Ivan touched to be encouraged, uplifted, fortified, blessed, restored, redeemed, recompensed and renewed according to the mercy, grace and favor of YESHUA!
 May the angels of the LORD come and strengthen you as you move forward in faith and tenacity.